DaveSpe/homework/documents/devops.md

+## CloudFormation Stack Files

+These Stack files are located in the `cloudFormationStacks` directory and contain the following code. <br>

+**1-vpc.yaml** contains the basic VPC layout, subnets, and internet gateway, etc. <br>
+**2-rds.yaml** contains the rds instances, cloudfront CDN, the <br>
+**3-repos-dns.yaml**  contains the ecr repository, the git repository, dns, <br>
+**4-elastic-beanstalk.yaml** contains all the code pertaining to the ElasticBeanstalk and ECR deployment.<br>

+These are meant do be deployed

 ## Node.js Dockerfile

 The following is a Dockerfile that would sit along side the Node.js code in the git repo. <br>